mreineck/pocketfft/README.md

 POCKETFFT_CACHE_SIZE:\
 if 0, disable all caching of FFT plans, else use an LRU cache with the requested size.
-If undefined, assume a cache size of 16.\
+If undefined, assume a cache size of 0.\
+NOTE: caching is disabled by default because its benefits are only really noticeable for short 1D transforms.
+When using caching with transforms that have very large axis lengths, it may use up a lot of memory, so only switch this on if you know you really need it!
 Default: undefined

 POCKETFFT_NO_VECTORS:\